rktjmp/fennel-cljlib/doc/core.md

 (reverse [coll])
 ```

-Returns a lazy sequnce with same items as in `coll` but in reverse order.
+Returns a lazy sequence with same items as in `coll` but in reverse order.

 ## `take`
 Function signature: